GrosSacASac/DOM99/readme.md

 ## Dev

-`npm run buildAll` to run all scripts in package.json in one go
+`npm run build-all` to run all scripts in package.json in one go

 open tests/specification/SpecRunner.html to run unit tests